U-shape Transformer for Underwater Image Enhancement: Experiments

 \subsection{Dataset Evaluation}

-The effectiveness of LSUI is evaluated by retraining the compared methods (U-net\cite{ronneberger2015u}, UGAN\cite{Fabbri2018UGAN} and U-shape Transformer) on Train-L, Train-U and Train-E. The trained network was tested on Test-L504 and Test-U90.
-As shown in Tab.\ref{Tab:1}, the model trained on our dataset is the best of PSNR and SSIM.
-It could be explained that LSUI contains richer underwater scenes and better visual quality reference images than existing underwater image datasets, which can improve the enhancement and generalization ability of the tested network.
-The visual comparisons can be found in the supplementary material.
+The effectiveness of LSUI is evaluated by retraining the compared methods (U-net \cite{ronneberger2015u}, UGAN \cite{Fabbri2018UGAN} and U-shape Transformer) on Train-L, Train-U and Train-E. The trained network was tested on Test-L400 and Test-U90.

+As shown in Tab.\ref{Tab:2}, the model trained on our dataset is the best of PSNR and SSIM.
+It could be explained that LSUI contains richer underwater scenes and better visual quality reference images than existing underwater image datasets, which could improve the enhancement and generalization ability of the tested network.

+Fig. \ref{figure:dataset_evaluation} is the sampled enhancement results of U-shape transformer trained on different underwater datasets, which is a supplement of the Data Evaluation part of the paper.
+Enhancement results training on Train-L (a portion of our LSUI dataset) demonstrates the highest PSNR value and preferable visual quality, while results training on other datasets show a certain degree of color cast.
+For the high-quality reference images and rich underwater scenes (lighting conditions, water types and target categories), our constructed LSUI dataset could improve the imaging quality and generalization performance of the UIE network.